-Activist, ‘Court’ actor Vira Sathidar dies of coronavirus
+Activist, ‘Court’ actor Vira Sathidar dies of coronavirus at 62

 He was an active participant in the Ambedkarite movement in Maharashtra.

 Activist and actor Vira Sathidar, best known for featuring in the National Award-winning film Court, died on Tuesday due to Covid-19 related complications, PTI reported.
-Chaitanya Tamhane, the director of Court confirmed the development to the news agency.
-Sathidar was in his early sixties.
+He was 62 years old.

-Sathidar was admitted to a hospital in Nagpur, The Indian Express reported.
+Sathidar was undergoing treatment at the All India Institute Of Medical Sciences in Nagpur.
+A hospital official said that the activist was admitted to the medical facility last week.
+He died at 3.42 am on Tuesday following a coronavirus-induced pneumonia with respiratory failure.

 Sathidar was an active participant in the Ambedkarite movement in Maharashtra and held the post of convenor of the Indian People’s Theatre Association.